oracle-livelabs/database/patch-me-if-you-can/lab2-installation-patching/lab2-installation-and-patching.md

 ## Introduction

-In this lab exercise you will install Oracle Database 19.19.0 into a separate home and patch it fully unattended in one single operation.
+In this lab, you will install Oracle Database 19.19.0 into a separate home and patch it fully unattended in one operation.

 ![Process flow lab 2](./images/lab2-process-flow.png " ")

 Out-of-place patching is the preferred method, not only for the Database home but also for the Grid Infrastructure Home.

-Estimated Time: 5 minutes (task 2 will run in background for 25 minutes)
+Estimated Time: 5 minutes (task 2 will run in the background for 25 minutes)

 ### Objectives